-- Start with 3 parts brick dust and 2 parts Primer mix - You might need to add in a very little brick dust - Mix with a tongue depressor or plastic spatula - It should be on the edge between a liquid and a solid and look like Silly Puddy - If it starts to get a little dry, use your primer brush to dab a little Primer Mix into it a very small amount and then remix
+- Start by mixing 3 parts Brick Dust and 2 parts Brick Primer. - Mix with a tongue depressor or plastic spatula. - It should be on the edge between a liquid and a solid and have the consistency of wet clay or silly putty. - If need be, add a little primer to moisten it or a little brick dust to dry it until the correct consistency is achieved.